 Note on External Components

-By taking a look at the plnkr, we’ll see that the application created in the first article in this series has three additional components: HomeComponent
+By exploring the plnkr, we will see that the application created in the first article in this series has three additional components: HomeComponent, AboutComponent, and ContactComponent.

-.
-As said above, this article will deal strictly with routing while the first article in this series discusses component creation, so those interested should check that article out.
-Now, let’s move ahead and learn about routing our single page application.
+This article will deal strictly with routing, while the first article in this series discusses component creation, so those interested should check that article out.
+Now, it is time to learn about routing our single-page application.

 Configuring Our Routes